Code of Ethics and Conduct.

 10. Health & Safety

 We are committed to conducting our business with the utmost concern for the health and safety of our colleagues, customers and the general public.
-We will always strive to comply fully with all applicable and relevant laws and regulations relating to workplace, health and safety and environmental protection for the benefit of our colleagues, customers and members of the general public.
+We will always strive to comply fully with all applicable and relevant laws and regulations relating to the workplace health and safety and environmental protection for the benefit of our colleagues, customers and members of the general public.

 We are committed to ensuring that our health and safety policies conform to best practice and encourage open dialogue and constructive feedback.

-Please make sure that you have read and you comply with all Health & Safety policies and guidelines that are relevant to your role.
+Please make sure that you have read and you comply with all Health and Safety policies and guidelines that are relevant to your role.
 Further details can be obtained from Jon Williams or James Penny.

-11. Financial and accounting controls & records
+11. Financial and accounting controls and records

 12. Tax evasion and facilitating tax evasion